 We then asked if the 8-dimensional phenotype space constructed with fitness profiles of the training mutants and all the subtle perturbations clusters the mutants by pathway, genes, or another obvious pattern indicative of phenotypic variation despite labelled information being hidden from the inference procedure.
 We also inferred the location of the remaining 232 test mutants by allowing them to find the best phenotypes based on the weights of the conditions.
 We used Uniform Manifold Approximation and Projection (UMAP) to visualize the distance between mutants in the 8-dimensional phenotype space (Fig. 3B).

 The map shows that many mutants do cluster by type and by gene.
 Specifically, the diploids, IRA1 nonsense, GPB2, and PDE2 mutants all form distinct clusters.
 Interestingly, six high-fitness diploids (diploids with higher than average diploid fitness in the EC) also form a distinct cluster despite being whole genome sequenced and sharing no clear functional mutations.
 We confirmed these clusters by explicitly calculating the median pairwise distance for these groups of mutants and finding that they are indeed more closely clustered than randomly chosen groups of mutants (see Fig S5).
 In addition to mutants clustering by gene, there is evidence that mutants also cluster by pathway.
 In particular, TOR/SCH9 pathway mutants are closer to each other than randomly-selected groups of adaptive haploids (p = 0.0191).
 This further argues that the phenotypic space we created is biologically meaningful as none of the TOR/SCH9 mutants were in the training set and thus not used to create the phenotypic space.
+This is a little too strong a statement, probably…

+what’s up with the ones that don’t cluster together?
+IRA1 missense… are they actually scattered??
+They are closer when empirically calculating the distances – comment this.